-Risk factors — While cocaine use occurs in all sociodemographic groups, it is not equally distributed among the US population.
+Risk factors — While cocaine use occurs in all sociodemographic groups, it is not equally distributed among the United States population.
 The highest prevalence of use is among unemployed men in their 20s with no more than a high school education who live in urban areas.

 Cocaine use is highly associated with use of other legal and illegal substances and with psychiatric disorders.
 Cigarette smokers and heavy alcohol drinkers are 10 and 20 times more likely, respectively, than non-users to also use cocaine .
 Concurrent use of cocaine and alcohol produces a new compound, cocaethylene, which is pharmacologically active (see 'Metabolism' below).

 Cocaine users are at high risk for developing a cocaine use disorder.
 Community-based interview surveys suggest that up to one in six persons who use cocaine will develop dependence by DSM-IV-TR criteria .
 Heavier users and users who take the drug intravenously or by smoking are more likely to develop dependence than lighter users or intranasal and oral users [18-20].
 The greater abuse potential of intravenous or smoked cocaine is attributed to the faster rate of drug delivery to the brain (within 10 seconds), and faster onset of psychological effects [21,22].
 This faster onset is associated with a more intense pleasurable response (the so-called "rate hypothesis" of psychoactive drug action) .
 Oral use of the coca leaf is not typically associated with significant adverse consequences .

 The environment (including family, religious, and social factors) has the strongest influence on initial cocaine use .
 Studies of drug use by pairs of fraternal (dizygotic) and identical (monozygotic) twins suggested a significant genetic influence on the risk of developing cocaine abuse or dependence after use has begun.
 Several promising candidate genes have been identified, including those for cholinergic nicotinic and cannabinoid CB1 receptors, but no specific gene has been clearly linked with cocaine addiction .